kfmauric/getting_cleaning_data_project/README.md

 This submission contains the following files:
--readme.md
+- readme.md
--run_analysis.R - R code used to modify the original data -CodeBook.md - a codebook describing the data set and the modifications made to the original dataset.
+- run_analysis.R - R code used to modify the original data
+- CodeBook.md - a codebook describing the data set and the modifications made to the original dataset.

 Special thanks to the UCI Machine Learning Repository for providing the data.
 I have included their contact information and citation request below.